Memory effect: Voltage depression due to long-term over-charging

 A common process often ascribed to memory effect is voltage depression.
 In this case, the output voltage of the battery drops more quickly than normal as it is used, even though the total capacity remains almost the same.
 In modern electronic equipment that monitors the voltage to indicate battery charge, the battery appears to be draining very quickly.
 To the user, it appears the battery is not holding its full charge, which seems similar to memory effect.

-This is a common problem with high-load devices such as digital cameras and cell phones.
+This is a common problem with high-load devices such as special-purpose digital cameras and smart phones, as digital cameras use a large, quick burst of energy for creating each flash of light, smart phones continue operating even while "off" (defragmenting, cloud synchronizing, running certain applications in the background), and both digital cameras and smart phones write a large amount of data to memory (high-resolution picture-taking and continuous audio/video-streaming respectively) in very short periods of time.

-Voltage depression is caused by repeated over-charging of a battery, which causes the formation of small crystals of electrolyte on the plates.
-These can clog the plates, increasing resistance and lowering the voltage of some individual cells in the battery.
+Voltage depression is caused by repeated over-charging of a battery, which causes the formation (precipitation) of small solid crystals of electrolyte on the plates, called various names when grown to significant lengths, such as Whiskers, Dendrites, and Crystals.

+These "scabs" on the surfaces of the charged plates cover up useful surface area, that surface area being used for ion exchange (i.e., moving electric charge via the electrolytic "liquid") when the battery is operating correctly.
+This scab increases resistance and lowers the voltage of some individual cells in the battery.
 This causes the battery as a whole to seem to discharge rapidly as those individual cells discharge quickly and the voltage of the battery as a whole suddenly falls.

 This effect is very common, as consumer trickle chargers typically overcharge.
 Nickel–metal hydride batteries, for example, are known to experience this form of capacity loss often mistakenly attributed to memory effect.